How To Use Your Voice Effectively

 So what?

 Try ‘The cat sat on the mat.’
-Ah, not just any old cat.
+Ah, so it’s not just any old cat.

-But now you are slightly lost and someone says, “Can I help you?”.
-However, it’s in an aggressive tone and suggests ‘you shouldn’t be here’.
+You are slightly lost and someone says, “Can I help you?”.
+However, it’s in an aggressive tone.
+You feel it’s saying ‘you shouldn’t be here’.

-Contrast that with a warm, friendly tone.
-“Can I help you?” now means just that, they really do want to help.
+Now contrast that with a warm, friendly tone.
+“Can I help you?” means just that, they really do want to help.

 Use Your Voice Effectively